By Daniel Brown, Vice President of Sales

-For growing laboratories, the lab equipment leasing vs buying decision is one of the most significant financial strategies to define.
-Whether you’re scaling an R&D program, replacing aging assets, or equipping a new lab buildout, your financing structure impacts more than just cost—it affects your cash flow, speed to install, and operational flexibility.
+For growing laboratories, the lab equipment leasing vs buying decision is one of the most significant financing strategies to define.
+Whether you’re scaling an R&D program, replacing aging assets, or completely outfitting a new lab buildout, your financing structure impacts more than just cost—it affects your cash flow, speed to install, and operational flexibility.

 In this post, we’ll break down the three most common paths—leasing, loans, and cash purchases—to help you pick the best structure for your situation.